RCC0149/ANA680-Machine-Learning-Deployment/README.md

 - Integrate CI/CD workflows for automated testing and deployment
 - Apply monitoring and optimization techniques to deployed models

-These outcomes align with the program-level objectives of applying Python for AI/ML, evaluating models, and deploying ML solutions in production environments :contentReference[oaicite:1]{index=1}.
+These outcomes align with the program-level objectives of applying Python for AI/ML, evaluating models, and deploying ML solutions in production environments.

 ---